Verify Linearizability of Concurrent Stacks

-A history $H$ is linearizable with respect to a sequential specification[1,11] if there exists $ C\in Compl(H)$ and a legal sequential history $S$ such that $\forall t.\; C\lceil t = S\lceil t$; if for any two operations $op_1, op_2$, $op_1 \prec_C op_2$, then $op_1\prec_S op_2$. $S$ is called a linearization of $H$.
+A history $ H$ is linearizable with respect to a sequential specification if there exists a complete history $ C\in \textit Compl(H)$ and a legal sequential history $ S$ such that (1) $ S$ is a permutation of $C$ ; (2) for any two operations $op_1, op_2$, if $ op_1 \prec_C op_2$, then $ op_1\prec_S op_2$. $ S$ is called a linearization of $ H$.
 A concurrent data structure is linearizable with respect to its sequential specification if every history of the concurrent data structure is linearizable with respect to the sequential specification.

 Linearizability is equivalent to observational refinement \cite{filipovic3}.
 In other words, for a linearizable data structure $Z$ w.r.t. its corresponding sequential specification $S$, every observable behaviour of any client program using $Z$ can also be observed when the program uses $S$ instead.

 Generally, the standard sequential ``LIFO'' stack is used to characterize the sequential specification of concurrent stacks.
-In this paper, all concurrent stacks we have verified are linearizable with respect to the standard specification, we sometimes omit the standard specification for simplicity.
+In this paper, all concurrent stacks we have verified are linearizable with respect to the standard sequential specification, and we sometimes omit the sequential specification for simplicity.
 In this paper, $ push(x)$ denotes a push operation with an input parameter $x$; $ pop(x)$ denotes a pop operation with a return value $ x$.

 In this paper, we only consider complete histories.
-As Henzinger et al. [9] have shown, a purely-blocking data structure is linearizable iff every complete history of the concurrent data structure is linearizable.
-The notion of purely blocking is a very weak liveness property, and most of the concurrent data structures satisfy the liveness property.
-In particular, all concurrent data structures verified in this paper are purely blocking.
+As Henzinger et al. have shown \cite{9h}, a purely-blocking data structure is linearizable if every complete history of the concurrent data structure is linearizable.
+Purely blocking is a very weak liveness property, and most concurrent data structures satisfy the liveness property.
+All concurrent stacks verified in this paper are purely blocking.

-\section{Partially Ordered Sets}
+\subsection{Partially Ordered Sets}